-Neil Hannemann, Chief Program Engineer: The lack of CAD (computer aided design).
+Neil Hannemann, Chief Program Engineer: The lack of CAD (computer-aided design).
 Literally, starting with the original drawing there was no CAD at all.
 And it took longer then, too.
-We had to design, test, redesign, where as here we’re doing design, analyze, build.
+We had to design, test, redesign, whereas here we’re doing design, analyze, build.
 Also engine — we spun our wheels a little longer on, “Gee, twin-turbo V8?
 Or maybe just a carryover V8 and make it a $30,000 car.”
 There was a lot more of that than people realize.

 Karl Brauer: The time constraints on this program were a big factor.
 Was there ever a point in the development process where you wondered if you could really pull it off?

 Kip Ewing, Prototype, Packaging, and Launch Supervisor: I was confident the whole way.
-I don’t know if that was just naïve arrogance speaking or what but we had such a capable team that knew how to leverage the CAD tools, and everybody was putting in the hours to make it happen.
+I don’t know if that was just nave arrogance speaking or what but we had such a capable team that knew how to leverage the CAD tools, and everybody was putting in the hours to make it happen.
 I never did have a moment where I thought we weren’t going to make it.
 I knew it was going to be difficult, but everybody was rising to the challenge.